-- We generally do not carry commercial in-orbit insurance on any of the satellites that we use and could face significant impairment charges if any of our owned satellites fail. - We may have potential conflicts of interest with EchoStar due to our and DISH Network's common ownership and management. - We rely on key personnel and the loss of their services may negatively affect our business.
+- Satellite anomalies or technological failures could adversely affect the value of a particular satellite or result in a complete loss.
+Some of the satellites DISH Network acquired pursuant to the Master Transaction Agreement have experienced anomalies that may affect their useful lives or prohibit us from operating them to their currently expected capacity, and one or more of the satellites may suffer a technological failure, either of which could have an adverse effect on our business, financial condition and results of operations. - We generally do not carry commercial in-orbit insurance on any of the satellites that we own and could face significant impairment charges if any of our owned satellites fail. - We may have potential conflicts of interest with EchoStar Corporation ("EchoStar") due to our and DISH Network's common ownership and management. - We rely on key personnel and the loss of their services may negatively affect our business.